 - "Wedding Day" by Casting Crowns is about getting married to Jesus.

-- David Bowie's "Word on a Wing", which he wrote during his Creator Breakdown in the mid-'70s.
+- David Bowie's "Word on a Wing" from Station To Station, which he wrote during his Creator Breakdown in the mid-'70s.

 - Several of Lifehouse's songs could be read that way, especially Everything and Storm.